francescomucio/tee-as-transformation/docs/user-guide/data-quality-tests.md

 **Note:** Even with hardcoded table names, you still need to reference the test in the model's metadata for it to execute.

 **When to Use Each:**
-- **Use generic tests** when the validation logic applies to multiple tables
+- **Use generic SQL tests** when the validation logic applies to multiple tables
-- **Use table-specific tests** when the validation is unique to one table or requires hardcoded table references
+- **Use singular SQL tests** when the validation is unique to one table or requires hardcoded table references

 ### Variable Substitution